 Trump administration urges Supreme Court to overturn the Affordable Care Act

-In a late-night court filing, the Trump administration on Thursday urged the Supreme Court to overturn the Affordable Care Act.
-The administration's latest high court filing came the same day the government reported that close to half a million people who lost their health insurance amid the economic shutdown have gotten coverage through HealthCare.gov.
+In the midst of the coronavirus pandemic, the Trump administration on Thursday urged the Supreme Court to overturn the Affordable Care Act.
+The late-night court filing came on the same day the government reported that close to half a million people who lost their health insurance amid the economic shutdown have gotten coverage through HealthCare.gov.

 The administration's legal brief makes no mention of the coronavirus.

-Some 20 million Americans could lose their health coverage and protections for people with preexisting health conditions also would be put at risk if the court agrees with the administration in a case that won't be heard before the fall.
+Overall, some 20 million Americans could lose their health coverage, and protections for people with preexisting health conditions also would be put at risk if the court agrees with the administration in the case, which won't be heard before the fall.

+The information on new sign-ups for health coverage comes from the Centers for Medicare and Medicaid Services.
+The figures are partial because they don't include sign-ups from states that run their own health insurance marketplaces.
+Major states like California and New York aren't counted in the federal statistics.

+The Trump administration has been criticized for not doing as much as states like California to publicize these readily available backups.
+In response, administration officials say they've updated the HealthCare.gov website to make it easier for consumers to find information on special sign-up periods.

 If the health insurance requirement is invalidated, "then it necessarily follows that the rest of the ACA must also fall," Solicitor General Noel Francisco wrote Thursday.